Cardoso slams ‘dry pitch’ after Sundowns draw against Bay

 Sundowns, who have a game in hand, are a point behind leaders Orlando Pirates, who played a 1-all draw against Kaizer Chiefs in the Soweto derby at FNB Stadium earlier on Saturday.

 “I knew Bay were a difficult side at home but that’s not because of how they play.
-They don’t play, they just use counter attacks.
-Aslow pitch that’s very dry [made life difficult for them].
-Anyway that’s what it is.
-It’s the rules in SA that allows the pitch not to be watered,” Cardoso said.
+They don’t play, they just use counterattacks.
+A slow pitch that’s very dry [made life difficult for them].
+Anyway, that’s what it is.
+It’s the rules in SA that allow the pitch not to be watered,” Cardoso said.

 “I remembered that this week Atletico Madrid was heavily fined by LaLiga because the pitch wasn’t watered before their match with Barcelona.
 We have to manage with the rules and if this is a game SA wants to develop for the future it’s OK, but for me I don’t recognise myself for this kind of game and this kind of football.”